Reviewed By: Snuggles

 GoGirl does offer possible refunds for anyone not satisfied with their GoGirl however refunds will be issued at GoGirl’s discretion.
 Details on refunds can be found on GoGirl’s website (see link below).

 I’m not sure if I would personally take the GoGirl out on a long distance backpacking trip but I can see where it would be useful in order to avoid taking off a fully loaded pack or other gear in order to urinate.
 If a lady wants to wipe every time with toilet paper or a pee rag, using the GoGirl may be a bit excessive.
-For me, digging out my GoGirl and toilet paper just to pee was a little to time-consuming and inconvenient which is why on longer backpacking trips I’ll probably just stick with a pee rag.
+For me, digging out my GoGirl and toilet paper just to pee was a little too time-consuming and inconvenient which is why on longer backpacking trips I’ll probably just stick with a pee rag.

-Using a GoGirl out on a road trip or smaller hike is where I find it the most useful.
-I have found that in a pinch on road trip using the GoGirl to pee in a bottle or bucket is perfect.
+Using a GoGirl out on a road trip or a smaller hike is where I find it the most useful.
+I have found that in a pinch on a road trip using the GoGirl to pee in a bottle or bucket is perfect.
 The device funnels fluid in the proper place with no splashing or misses.
 On smaller hikes, my GoGirl fits perfectly in a side pocket to grab and use easily.

 The only hesitation I still have with using the GoGirl in any setting is while I’m on my period.
 I simply don’t feel comfortable using it anywhere during this time and feel its more of an inconvenience when dealing with cleanup and along with other needed supplies that a female has to carry to deal with her period.
 This is more of a personal preference.